artichoke5900/Healthcenter-Management-System/README.md

 ### 4.3.
 Managing Payments
 > #### 4.3.1.
 Log Payment
 > Enter the relevant details of payment when prompted.
-Hit submit before clicking 'Go Back'.
+Hit submit <b>before</b> clicking 'Go Back'.
 >
 > #### 4.3.2.
 View Payment Details
 > Enter a patients' unique ID to view details of that user's payments.